Distributed Koopman Operator Learning for Perception and Safe Navigation: Conclusion

 \section{Conclusion}

-This paper has introduced a unified data-driven framework that combines distributed Koopman operator learning with MPC for predictive navigation and dynamic obstacle avoidance.
-By exploiting high-dimensional sensory information, the proposed approach enables multiple computational nodes to collaboratively model and forecast the motion of surrounding dynamic obstacles without centralized data fusion.
-The Koopman-based predictions, processed through Gaussian mixture models and polytope approximations, are embedded as linear constraints within the MPC formulation, guaranteeing safe and collision-free operation under uncertainty.
-The proposed method is inherently scalable and well-suited for ITS applications, where vehicles and infrastructure sensors must cooperate to perceive and react to complex, time-varying environments.
-The distributed learning algorithm ensures computational efficiency, reduced communication overhead, and real-time adaptability, which are key requirements for future connected and autonomous mobility platforms.
-Theoretical analysis confirms convergence and consistency of the distributed Koopman estimator, while simulation results demonstrate reliable, safe, and scalable motion planning performance.
-Overall, this work establishes a foundation for cooperative perception and distributed control in networked transportation systems, advancing the integration of learning-based modeling and control for next-generation autonomous mobility.
+This paper presented a unified data-driven framework that integrates distributed Koopman operator learning with MPC for predictive navigation and dynamic obstacle avoidance.
+High-dimensional sensory data are exploited to collaboratively learn and forecast obstacle motion without centralized data fusion.
+The resulting Koopman-based predictions, represented via Gaussian mixtures and polytope approximations, are incorporated as linear constraints in the MPC formulation, enabling safe and collision-free navigation under uncertainty.
+The proposed approach is inherently scalable and well suited for autonomous navigation in complex, time-varying environments.
+Distributed learning ensures computational efficiency, limited communication overhead, and real-time adaptability.
+Convergence of the distributed Koopman estimator is theoretically guaranteed, and simulation results validate reliable, safe, and scalable motion planning.
+Overall, this work advances cooperative perception and distributed control for networked autonomous systems by tightly integrating learning-based modeling with predictive control.